Statistics

 To understand if two sets of data are from the same parent distribution or not, we might look into summary statistics.

-In hypothesis testing, we have to hypotheses:
+In hypothesis testing, we have two hypotheses:

 1. The null hypothesis ($H_0$).
 The two datasets are from the same parent distribution, nothing special to differentiate them.